temporalio/documentation/docs/workflows.md

 **Consider that a single Child Workflow Execution can represent a single resource.**

-As all Workflow Executions, a Child Workflow Execution can create a 1:1 mapping with a resource.
+As all Workflow Executions, a Child Workflow Execution can create a one to one mapping with a resource.
 For example, a Workflow that manages host upgrades could spawn a Child Workflow Execution per host.

 ### Parent Close Policy